-Make sure you are in the center of your lane every time you drive.
+Ensure you are in the center of your lane every time you drive.
 Avoid driving in another motorist’s blind spot.
-Also, make sure you keep your car in an open space situation where you can freely change lanes if an emergency arises.
+Also, ensure you keep your car in an open space where you can freely change lanes if an emergency arises.

 Switch lanes to avoid the tailgating motorist, but only do it when it’s safe.
-If it’s not possible to switch lanes, tap your brake pedal lightly, and the brake lights will flash to warn the tailgating car that you’re slowing to give them way.
+If it’s impossible to switch lanes, tap your brake pedal lightly, and the brake lights will flash to warn the tailgating car that you’re slowing to give them away.
 If the driver keeps tailgating, just pull off the road to let them pass.

-If your visibility is impaired while driving on a winding road or in rain, snow, low light, and fog, turn off your headlights to allow other vehicles to see you.
-Only use high beams in areas with low traffic and turn them down for oncoming motorists.
+If your visibility is impaired while driving on a winding road or in the rain, snow, low light, and fog, turn off your headlights to allow other vehicles to see you.
+Only use high beams in low-traffic areas and turn them down for oncoming motorists.

 Use blinkers to signal other drivers that you’re changing lanes or turning.
 This will help to prevent collisions.